“Everything has a place, and everything in its place.” - Ben Franklin

 - All furniture adjustments, moves, and purchases must be addressed via the online service request.

-- Furniture required for major construction or renovation projects is coordinated with the relevant entities, and is processed by the Program Management and Contract Administration.
+- Furniture required for major construction or renovation projects is coordinated with the relevant entities, and is processed by the Project Management and Contract Administration.